-Patrick Cross counsels media and broadcasting clients of all sizes in a wide range of issues involving FCC regulatory compliance, FCC enforcement matters, programming, technical matters, and ownership issues.
+Patrick Cross counsels media and broadcasting clients of all sizes on a myriad of issues involving FCC regulatory compliance, FCC enforcement matters, programming, technical matters, and ownership issues.
 He also represents broadcasters and individuals in resolving intellectual property disputes both outside of and in state and federal courts.

 Patrick represents media and broadcasting companies and radio and television stations in resolving issues regarding FCC regulatory compliance, FCC enforcement matters, programming, licensing, technical matters, copyright and other intellectual property matters, ownership, and a variety of other issues.

 Patrick represents broadcasters and individuals in intellectual property litigation matters in all levels of state and federal courts.
-He uses his clerkship experience to help clients find the best strategy for resolving a wide range of copyright, trademark, and other intellectual property disputes.
+He uses his clerkship experience to help clients find the best strategy for resolving a variety of copyright, trademark, and other intellectual property disputes.

 Honors & Recognitions